Amy Coney Barrett On The Supreme Court Could Change Everything

-If it seems like only recently that President Donald Trump nominated Judge Amy Coney Barrett to the Supreme Court with a maskless Rose Garden party where a horde of prominent Republicans became infected with COVID, it’s because it was — that superspreader event was barely a month ago, on September 26.
-Since then, Barrett has been hurried through an illegitimate and undemocratic confirmation process — one of the most rushed in modern history — with multiple polls showing that a majority of Americans believe that it shouldn't be happening like this.
+If it seems like only recently that President Donald Trump nominated Judge Amy Coney Barrett to the Supreme Court with a maskless Rose Garden party where a horde of prominent Republicans became infected with COVID, it’s because it was — that superspreader event was a month ago, on September 26.
+Since then, Barrett has been hurried through an illegitimate and undemocratic confirmation process — one of the most rushed in modern history — with multiple polls showing that a majority of Americans believe it shouldn't be happening like this.
 They think that, instead, the winner of the November 3 presidential election should fill the late Justice Ruth Bader Ginsburg’s seat, which is exactly what RBG asked for before her passing, as well.

 Advertisement

 But the people’s voice has been blatantly disregarded, and the late justice’s dying wish was ignored.
-After a procedural vote on Sunday evening and amid passionate arguments from Democratic senators such as Elizabeth Warren, the U.S. Senate voted on Monday evening with a narrow 52-48 majority to confirm Amy Coney Barrett for a lifetime appointment to the Supreme Court.
+After a procedural vote on Sunday and amid passionate arguments from Democratic senators such as Elizabeth Warren, the U.S. Senate voted on Monday evening with a narrow 52-48 majority to confirm Amy Coney Barrett for a lifetime appointment to the Supreme Court.
 And it looks like Trump wants to hold her swearing-in ceremony at the White House tonight.

 It’s not hard to see why Republicans, who hold a majority in the Senate, would rush to confirm Barrett so quickly.
 Trump is trailing Democrat Joe Biden in the polls nationally and in key swing states, and the possibility of Democrats flipping the Senate is becoming ever-more real.
 Senate Majority Leader Mitch McConnell even acknowledged that he is using Barrett as a desperate last-ditch grasp at power.